The enforcement of alcohol laws is very important. Yet alcohol law enforcement can be inconsistent, distressing, or even illegal.

 State officials may not understand their own confusing laws and regulations.
-Therefore, they may not be applying them fairly and equitably.
+So they may not be applying them fairly and equitably.
 There’s apparently a “Seriously Bad Bureaucratic Mess” in the State of Connecticut.11

 XI.
 Art Gallery Wine Raids

-The raids were apparently made because of a complaint from an anti-alcohol resident…. not a pretty picture for art lovers.
+The raids were apparently made because of a complaint from an anti-alcohol resident.
+That’s not a pretty picture for art lovers.
 And the art galleries have been painted as criminals.12

 XII.
 More Art Galleries Raided for Serving Wine

-The District of Columbia’s Alcoholic Beverage Regulation Administration has sent letters to each and every art gallery in the District threatening penalties, including imprisonment, for galleries that serve alcohol without a license.
+The District of Columbia’s Alcoholic Beverage Regulation Administration has sent letters to each and every art gallery in the District threatening penalties.
+Those include imprisonment, for galleries that serve alcohol without a license.